Pinterest hires former Google exec as its first COO

-(Reuters) - Image-based searching and sharing website Pinterest on Tuesday appointed Francoise Brougher, a former executive at Alphabet Inc (GOOGL.O), as its first chief operating officer.
+Feb 27 (Reuters) - Photo pin-up website Pinterest on Tuesday appointed Francoise Brougher, a former executive at Alphabet Inc , as its first chief operating officer.

-Brougher, most recently the business lead at Square Inc (SQ.N), will be responsible for supervising Pinterest’s operations around the world and will lead its sales.
+Brougher, most recently the business lead at Square Inc , will be responsible for supervising Pinterest’s operations around the world and will lead its sales.

 Brougher, whose appointment is effective March 12, will be based out of Pinterest’s headquarters in San Francisco and report to Chief Executive Officer Ben Silbermann.